Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 To buy products and services on Particl, you'll only need to have coins in your ``Public`` balance ``Anon`` balance.
 It is, however, quite useful to also have some coins in your ``Public`` balance as that will allow you to take part in the moderation process of the marketplace by flagging undesirable items and also earn a bit of passive income through Particl's staking process.

-Receiving Coins in a Public Balance
+Receive Coins in a Public Balance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two ways you can fund your ``Public`` balance with PART coins.